 The DOT exam demands that the aspiring driver has a blood pressure of 140/90, or at least somewhere in the range of 140-159/ 90-99.
 If the DOT exam finds your pressure to be the optimum 140/90, you’ll be granted certification for two years.

-However, if it falls to the later ranges that we mentioned, your certification will only last for one year.
+However, if it falls into the later ranges that we mentioned, your certification will only last for one year.

 If your blood pressure shows other numbers, you may be granted a 3-month license with medication or even be disqualified until such a time when your blood pressure is inside the normal range.